halildurmus/win32/README.md

 ## Features and bugs

 The current package only projects a subset of the Win32 API, but new APIs will be added based on user demand.
-I'm particularly interested in unblocking plugins for Windows.
+I'm particularly interested in unblocking the creation of new Dart packages for Windows.
 Please file feature requests and bugs at the [issue tracker][tracker].

 ## Backwards compatibility

-The library version uses semver, but you should not assume a strict guarantee of no breaking changes between minor versions.
+The library version tries to model semver, but you should not assume a strict guarantee of no breaking changes between minor versions.
 That guarantee is not possible to make, for several reasons:

 - Several times, my fixing a bug in the fidelity of the Win32 API has tightened the constraints over a parameter (for example, `Pointer` becomes